pborenstein/twohorses/src/twohorses.md

 ![](img/pair.png)

-<p class="drop">That night, the brown horse had the dream again.
+<p class="drop">On the third night, the brown horse had the dream again.
 Equus, the god of
 horses, appeared to him and said: "Brown horse!
 Brown horse!
 You will race <i>one</i> more time, and then: You.
 Shall.
 Die!"</p>